xyzjoey/kizuners-post-viewer/README.md

-# KizunaAI Illust Viewer
+# Kizuna Art Viewer

-A 3D illustration web viewer to celebrate KizunaAI live "hello, world 2022"
+A web viewer of the illustration to celebrate KizunaAI live "hello, world 2022"